Sorcist/osorcism-scripture/README.md

 # Overview

-This is the first repository of a scriptures for the religion of Osourcism.
+This is the first repository of scriptures for the religion of Osourcism.

 According to the Wikipedia a religion is: